Life has a different taste in the besiegement!

 Because of the huge dependency on firewood, they began to produce stoves that were made specifically to work on wood rather than fuel.
 They started producing fuel and gas from plastic waste materials; however, this process was very expensive, and not very effective.

-People were dependent on local internet providers who, in turn, depended on satellite internet.
+People were cut off from the outside world due to the siege, thus, the internet was the only solution to connect with their children, relatives and to hear the news about what is going to happen to them.
+Getting the internet was not an easy mission, people dependent on local internet providers who, in turn, depended on satellite internet.
 Sometimes people managed to receive signals from cell towers in regime-controlled areas near Ghouta, using the cellular network for internet.

 The people of Ghouta have devised many alternatives to mimic the activities and products of daily life, attempting to resist the horrors of war, survive in such a bitter situation, and hope for a better future.